Jadu (artist)

 Jadu (full name Jadula Laciny, name at birth Jadula Freydank) is a German singer, musician and songwriter living in Berlin.

 Biography

-Jadu was born in August 26th, 1988 in Bissendorf and grew up in Bad Essen.
-She moved to Osnabrück in 2007 and in 2013 she met Marten Laciny, better known as the rapper Marteria (and his alter ego Marsimoto), who she married in 2015.
+Jadu was born in August 26, 1988 in Bissendorf and grew up in Bad Essen.
+She moved to Osnabrück in 2007 and in 2013 she met Marten Laciny, better known as the rapper Marteria (and his alter ego Marsimoto), who she married in 2015 and was married to for five years.

 Jadu is a singer, drummer and guitarist.
 In 2013 she toured with the rapper Chefket as his guitarist, playing e.g. at the Splash Festival.
 In 2017 she wrote the title track of Die Toten Hosen's album Laune der Natur, together with her husband and with Campino, singer in Die Toten Hosen.